Wates tackles book inequality for children

 National project planned to ‘bridge the book gap’ after successful Southwark pilot

-What began as a pilot project in a building site in Borough Yards, is about to become a national initiative to provide books for children and bridge the development gap between rich and poor, thanks to a partnership with the Wates Group, and London-based charity, the Children’s Book Project.
+What began as a pilot project in a building site in Borough Yards, is about to become a national initiative to provide books for children and bridge the development gap between rich and poor, thanks to a partnership with Wates and London-based charity, the Children’s Book Project.

 The pilot project which began in 2019, saw Wates provide a donation point on its construction site at Borough Yards, SE1, for members of the public to leave books.
 A letter box was placed within brightly coloured hoarding around the site, with all books provided sorted by Wates’ site staff and project volunteers, before being distributed to local schools registered with the charity.